danbev/learning-nodejs/README.md

                                         Buffer.from(iv, 'hex'),
                                         options);

-// You have to remember tht GCM is both encryption and authentiction
+// You have to remember that GCM is both encryption and authentiction
 // and you have to supply the mac/tag that was generated decrypt.setAuthTag(Buffer.from(encrypt.getAuthTag()));

-// We have to set the additional data before descrypting
+// We have to set the additional data before decrypting
 // as decryption is defined as ADAD(K, C, A, T) = (P, A) decrypt.setAAD(Buffer.from('someheader=10', 'utf8'));
 let decrypted = decrypt.update(cipherText, 'hex', 'utf8');